tucnak/telebot/README.md

 }
 ```

 Why bother at all?
-Well, it lets you do things like this:
+Well, it allows you to do things like this:
 ```go
 // just two integer columns in the database var msgs []StoredMessage